usc-psychsim/rddl2psychsim/README.md

 - Equality (`==`) and inequality (`∼=`) between any numerical variable or expressions
 - Comparison (`<`, `>`, `<=`, `>=`) between any numerical variable or expressions
-- Note: these expressions are always converted to a PWL tree representation.
+- <u>Note:</u> these expressions are always converted to a PWL tree representation.
 If used for variable attribution, their truth value is returned in the corresponding branch.
 However, cannot be combined with arithmetic expressions

 ## Conditional/Control expressions

 - `if`-`then`-`else`, including nested if statements

 - `switch`-`case`-`default`: in general builds a non-binary PWL decision tree with branches for the different `case` values.

+  <u>Notes:</u>

-Note: the `switch` expression, as well as the `case` conditions can be any arithmetic expression, however depending on the expression type a different underlying PWL tree representation will be created.
-Namely, constant conditional values will be used to build a single PWL tree, while expressions involving variables (fluents) will be converted in (possibly nested) if statements. `default` branch specification is always required
+  - the `switch` expression, as well as the `case` conditions can be any arithmetic expression, however depending on the expression type a different underlying PWL tree representation will be created.
+Namely, constant conditional values will be used to build a single PWL tree, while expressions involving variables (fluents) will be converted in (possibly nested) if statements.
+  - `default` branch specification is *always* required

 ## Probability distributions